ISRAEL BY FOOT – SERVICES FOR HIKERS IN ISRAEL

-- A full pack that will enable you trek trouble free.
+- A full pack that will enable you to trek trouble-free.

 BIBLICAL WALKS IN THE HOLY LAND

-For those hikers that are connected to the bible we have a special section in the website.
+For hikers that are more connected to the bible, we have a special section on the website.
 We created a set of hikes that follow some of the most famous bible stories, like the Battle of David and Goliath or the Elijah challenging the Baal prophets on Mount Carmel.
 All these walks are an excellent hike on their own, but the biblical story brings a unique added value.

 ISRAEL HIKING GUIDED TOURS

 If you do not feel confident enough to hike independently – Don’t worry!
 Israel by Foot runs regular weekly Guided Hiking Tours.
-During the period of November to April you can join us each Tuesday to a hike in Wadi Qelt and each Wednesday to hike on Mount Arbel.
-These hiking tours included transportation with a MiniBus from central locations and a local expert hiking guide that will share with you his passion for Israels landscape, history and heritage.
-This is also a great opportunity to meet fellow hikers from other countries.
+From November to April, you can join us each Tuesday to a hike in Wadi Qelt and each Wednesday to hike on Mount Arbel.
+These hiking tours included transportation with a MiniBus from central locations and a local expert hiking guide that will share with you his passion for Israel’s landscape, history, and heritage.
+It is also an excellent opportunity to meet fellow hikers from other countries.
 Cost: 270 Shekels.